ArneCL/BlogPosts/golang-maps.md

 		myMap["a"] = append(myMap["a"], "z")
 		// At this point myMap["a"] is ["z"]

-Your key be any simple types and structs (containing only comparable types), interface types, channels and more.
+Your key be any simple type.
+In addition, structs (containing only comparable types), interface types, channels and more.

 You can use struct keys and simple values to simplify adding data to a map.
 With complex types as values, such as maps or slices, you will need to check they are not there and possibly allocate space.

 Instead use a key struct, encoding the data in that struct, and have the value as a simple type like a number.

 		aMap[SomeStruct{"hi", 123}]++
 		// The downside here is your lookup will need to have all that data inside